-As a specialist in twice-exceptional and gifted learners, with a positive psychology focus on strengths and interests, Dr. Devon is an expert diagnostician who provides an actionable game-plan to families enabling students to achieve their potential.
+As a specialist in twice-exceptional and gifted learners, with a positive psychology focus on strengths and interests, Dr. Devon is an expert diagnostician and counselor who provides actionable game-plans to families and individuals enabling them to achieve their full potential.

 Twice-exceptional (or 2E) learners are bright/gifted students who also have a learning weakness or disability such as dyslexia (which can present as stealth dyslexia in gifted students), ADHD, Asperger’s, or other learning challenges.
 These students often fail to be identified as gifted or learning disabled because they can appear to compensate and pull off average performance, when in fact they are capable of far more.